-The main strategy for any insurance company to minimize risk is to anticipate unforeseen damages.
-The way mobile homes are built presents a new arena of risk and potential claims possibilities for insurance companies.
+The main strategy for any insurance company is to minimize risk and anticipate unforeseen damages.
+The way mobile homes are built presents a new arena of risk and potential claims possibilities; for insurance companies.
 Mobile homes are built in a factory, transported to a location once construction has been completed, tied down and anchored for stability.
 Because of this and the lack of a concrete foundation found in a traditional home, insurance companies assume an additional risk, which they address through Mobile Home Insurance.

 Now that we understand the actual insurance definition of mobile homes, let’s break down their insurance stipulations.
 Most mobile home insurance can be separated into physical damage (sometimes called comprehensive), liability, and personal property coverage.
 However, although mobile home insurance can be generalized, there is still a considerable amount of variance between companies.
 This is important and should be carefully noted when shopping for mobile home insurance.
 Some companies will offer coverage options in their basic policy package closer to a homeowners policy, including additional living expenses, trip collision coverage, or separate structures coverage.
 Others, however, allow you to purchase it for an additional premium.